GeminiDRSoftware/FitsStorage/docs/GoaDragonsOperationalNotes.md

 * for each science bundle:
 * * call reduce individually on each _blue???.fits file, passing -p fluxCalibrate:do_cal=skip (ie reduce ..._blue001.fits; reduce ..._blue002.fits; ...)
 * * same for the _red???.fits files
 * NOTE - there's no grouping at all here, not even by bundle.
+As far as I can see, this is equvalent to calling reduce on blue*.fits with -p combineOrders:stacking_mode=none (see the DRAGONS GHOST tutorial for info on that)
 *